-Epoxy Resin is a two-part mixture, one-part epoxy, and one part hardener.
-Check the instructions of your epoxy and mix the two parts in the required ratio.
-Some epoxy work in a one to one ratio and some have to be mixed in a one to three ratio.
+Epoxy Resin is a two-part mixture, one-part epoxy, and one-part hardener.
+Check the instructions for your epoxy and mix the two parts in the required ratio.
+Some epoxy work in a one-to-one ratio and some have to be mixed in a one-to-three ratio.

 Then apply a thin layer of epoxy on the dust-free surface of your air-dry clay and press both pieces together.
 The epoxy will have a light initial bond but it will take about 24 hours until the epoxy is completely dry.

 Epoxy Resin will probably create the strongest bond out of any glue, that I mentioned here, but it is also kind of hard to work with and, as mentioned above, slightly toxic as long as it is not hardened yet.

 How to Glue Polymer Clay

 Polymer clay is my personal favorite when it comes to sculpting clay.
 It is very easy to use, you can harden it in your own oven and it is non-toxic.
 Polymer clay comes in a wide range of different colors, textures, and consistencies.
 I personally love Polymer Clay Firm.
 I had a lot of scenarios where either a piece of clay chipped off or my whole project broke because I dropped it or it got damaged during hardening.
 So I tried a lot of different glues and here are the glues, that I had the best results with.

 Epoxy Resin or Gorilla Glue are the best glues for gluing Polymer Clay.
 PVA will not work well on Polymer Clay.
 Gorilla Glue is the easiest glue to use on Polymer clay, it only has to be applied, the pieces have to be pressed together and left to dry.
 Epoxy creates the strongest bond but is a little more complicated to work with.